borisgarbuzov/mortgage-vs-rent/README.md

 live there yourself — in which case the avoided rent is your implicit income — or you can rent it out and live elsewhere.
 Either way, the calculation is the
-same: what does ownership return, net of all costs, versus what does renting cost, net of the opportunity cost of the downpayment.
+same: what does ownership return, net of all costs, versus what does renting cost, net of the opportunity cost of the down payment.

 Both options are negative in absolute terms — housing is a cost.
 The honest question is not "is buying good" but "which option loses less money in present value terms, under your specific forecast of the inputs."

-Toronto condo prices have been falling for three years (data).
+Toronto condo prices have been falling for three years https://toronto.listing.ca/condo-price-history.htm  .
 That matters, but it is not decisive on its own.
 A negative appreciation rate can be offset by a low mortgage rate, a low maintenance fee, a long holding horizon, or a high equivalent rent.
 There is no shortcut — you have to set all twelve parameters and compute.

-This notebook does that.
+The notebook of this project does that.
 You set your numbers, it computes six outputs and plots each one as a function of any parameter you want to vary.
-If you do not care about the plots, a single call gives you the bottom line.
+If you do not care about the plots as a sensitivity analysis, a single call gives you the bottom line.

 ## 2. The Model